 RESULTS | PHOTO GALLERY

-COLUMBUS, Ohio – The Ohio State track and field team continued competition at the 2022 Big Ten Outdoor Championships on Saturday in Minneapolis.
-Adelaide Aquilla set the school record for the discus throw for the second time this season with a 57.86m to finish third overall.
+COLUMBUS, Ohio – The Ohio State track and field team began competition at the 2022 Big Ten Outdoor Championships on Friday in Minneapolis.

 Alexus Pyles started the heptathlon strong with a personal-best 13.10 in the 100m hurdles to beat the field by more than a half-second.
 She also ran a personal-best 23.93 to win the 200m.
 A. Pyles then matched her outdoor personal-best in the high jump by clearing 1.65m to finish in the runner-up spot.

 Josh Miller and Evan Johnson each set a new personal-best in the hammer throw, with best throws of 56.66m and 52.57m, respectively.

 - Abigail Kuhn took seventh in the women’s pole vault by clearing 4.08m on her first attempt.